You have questions?

 Participants are encouraged to bring their own bike to Israel, for a more familiar and comfortable ride.
-There is a fee which covers the transport and storage.
+There is a $110 fee, which covers the transport and storage throughout the ride.

 We welcome guests to join Riders over our relaxing Shabbat in Mitzpe Ramon, and are encouraged to join for all activities over Shabbat.
 Guests will be booked in the room with the participant they are visiting.
 View our Forms Portal to add a guest.